 - RGS Receiver setting override hierarchy

-- Using the RGS Receiver Configuration tool
+- Using the RGS Receiver Configuration tool (Windows and Linux Only)

 - RGS Sender setting override hierarchy

-- Using the RGS Sender Configuration tool
+- Using the RGS Sender Configuration tool (Windows/Linux only)

 - Setting RGS properties manually

 - Other properties

-- NOTE: When settings are changed using the configuration tools, the process described in Setting property values in a configuration file on page 68 is automated.
+- NOTE: When settings are changed using the configuration tools, the process described in Setting property values in a configuration file on page 71 is automated.
 Manual editing of the configuration files is not necessary unless you want to add or modify properties that do not have a corresponding option in one of the configuration tools, such as the per-session properties of RGS Receiver.

-See Setting RGS properties manually on page 67 and Other properties on page 68 for more information.
+See Setting RGS properties manually on page 71 and Other properties on page 72 for more information.